jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

-Dr. Yan is the director of the Just&Green Transportation lab.
+Jacob is the director of the Just&Green Transportation lab.
+Specializing in public transit, shared mobility, spatial analytics and transportation equity, he applies cutting-edge technologies such as artificial intelligence and data science to find ways to make transportation more equitable and sustainable.
+Jacob received his degrees from the University of Michigan, Ann Arbor, University of Florida, and Nanjing University, China.